psmithul/differential-drive-navigation/docs/september/model.md

 A* uses a 0.25 m grid with eight neighbors and a Euclidean heuristic.
 Diagonal moves cannot pass between blocked cells.
 Collision checks during planning use a 0.45 m radius, including a 0.25 m clearance margin.
 A line-of-sight pass removes unnecessary waypoints.
-A safe endpoint whose grid-cell centre is blocked connects to a visible free cell in a 5 × 5 neighborhood, keeping the same 0.45 m clearance.
-This avoids rejecting a safe pose just because of grid rounding.

-Segment checks use line/rectangle intersection and corner-to-segment distance to test the circular footprint along the full straight segment, including grazing contact.
+Segments are checked at intervals no longer than 0.04 m.
 Physical collision checks use the 0.20 m footprint along the chord between successive true positions.
-The chord still approximates the plant's circular arc over each 0.1 s step; this is not a continuous contact or rigid-body dynamics solver.
+This is a sampled sweep, not a continuous contact solver.

 ## Sensors